nimsforest/nimsforestwork/docs/TRIAGE.md

 - **Atomic claiming**: Only one agent can push branch with same name
 - **Failed agents**: Immediately try next available work item
 - **No duplicates**: Impossible to create multiple stamped files from one original
+- **No upstream tracking**: Branches are ephemeral locks, not collaboration branches
+- **Force deletion safe**: `git branch -D` is correct since branches are temporary locks

 ### Stage 2: Categorization (stamped/ → category/)